Talk to us?

 Ceruloplasmin is a protein synthesized in the liver that primarily functions to transport and regulate the levels of copper in the bloodstream.
 It is not directly involved in blood clotting or inflammation.

-What is the role of angiotensinogen in blood pressure regulation?
+What is the principal function of ceruloplasmin in the body?

 Explore by subjects